composeconference/Compose-Melbourne/SponsorshipProspectus.md

 *Rewards*:

- - 6 free tickets
+ - 8 tickets
  - Acknowledgement at the opening of the first day
- - Banners at the front of the stage and in communal areas
+ - Advertise upcoming workshop or event during conference
  - Opportunity for recruiting promotion (< 5 minutes) slot
  - Branding at the start of recorded videos
+ - Banners at the front of the stage and in communal areas
  - Logo on slide at start of sessions, central position on website, and conference materials
  - Provide stickers/swag for attendee bags